Logiqx/wsw-results/docs/ukwa/nor-feedback/README.md

       - 8 competitors with averages of 29.0, 27.9, 27.0, 26.0, 25.0, 24.0, 23.0, 22.0
       - The second fastest competitor has just missed 28 knots, but the rest of the fleet are much slower this time.
       - Unlike the first example this would be deemed counting, because only one person has narrowly missed 28 knots, but 50% of the fleet have exceeded 26 knots.
+  - This is not how the rules are intended to be applied, since both examples should be deemed valid.

 ![img-02b](img/img-02b.png)